Minus-Monster/Qylon/README.md

 You can build using CMake.

 Adding the below codes in your CMakeLists.txt.
-(This is not completely finished.
-Frame Grabber doesn't work properly at this moment.)

 ```c++
 add_subdirectory("../Qylon" Qylon) # writing your current Qylon directory path
 target_link_libraries(${PROJECT_NAME} PUBLIC Qylon)